Matroids, Feynman categories, and Koszul duality: Koszulness of -operads

 provided $f$ or $g$ has degree $0$.
 There is a composition map going from $C^{+}_n(A, B)$ to $\Hom_{\fcat}(A, B)$ given by composing all the morphisms of the chain (the equivalence relation preserves this composition).
-This map will be denoted by $c_{A, B}$. \begin{madef}[Cubical Feynman category] A graded Feynman category $(\nucat, \fcat, \imath)$ is called \emph{cubical} if the degree function is proper and if for every $A$, $B$ objects of $\fcat$ there is a free $\Sym_n$ action on $C^{+}_n(A,B)$ such that \begin{itemize} \item The composition map is invariant over the action of $\Sym_n$. \item The composition map defines a bijection $c_{A, B}: C^{+}_n(A,B)_{\Sym_n} \overset{\simeq}{\rightarrow} \Hom_{\fcat}(A, B)$. \item The $\Sym_n$ action is compatible with concatenation of sequences (considering the inclusion $\Sym_p \times \Sym_q \subset~\Sym_{p+q}$). \end{itemize} \end{madef} \begin{prop} The Feynman categories $\LBS$ and $\LBS_{\sh}$ are cubical. \end{prop} \begin{proof} We only prove the result for $\LBS$, the same arguments also work for $\LBS_{\sh}$.
+This map will be denoted by $c_{A, B}$. \begin{madef}[Cubical Feynman category] A graded Feynman category $(\nucat, \fcat, \imath)$ is called \emph{cubical} if the degree function is proper and if for every $A$, $B$ objects of $\fcat$ there is a free $\Sym_n$ action on $C^{+}_n(A,B)$ such that \begin{itemize} \item The composition map is invariant over the action of $\Sym_n$. \item The composition map defines a bijection $c_{A, B}: C^{+}_n(A,B)_{\Sym_n} \overset{\simeq}{\rightarrow} \Hom_{\fcat}(A, B)$. \item The $\Sym_n$ action is compatible with concatenation of sequences (considering the inclusion $\Sym_p \times \Sym_q \subset~\Sym_{p+q}$). \end{itemize} \end{madef} The cubicality of a Feynman category $\mathfrak{F}$ is a technical condition which ensures that $\mathfrak{F}$ is Koszul in the sense defined in \cite{kaufmann_feynman_2017} (see \cite{KW2021} Theorem 4.1), which is morally what we need in order to be able to define Koszulness of $\mathfrak{F}$-operads. \begin{ex} The Feynman category $\Op$, which encodes classical operads as described in Example \ref{exfeycatoperad}, is cubical.
+Indeed, a morphism in this Feynman category is a graph operation that can be represented by a tree.
+The degree $1$ generators of this Feynman category are exactly those morphisms which are represented by trees with one inner edge.
+Expressing a morphism of $\Op$ as a composition of degree $1$ generators is equivalent to choosing an order on the inner edges of the corresponding tree, which has an obvious symmetric action.
+Recall from example \ref{exshuffle} that shuffle trees can be viewed as nested sets in partition lattices with minimal building sets.
+There is an obvious bijection between the inner edges of the shuffle tree and the elements of the corresponding nested set.
+This suggests that $\LBS$ is also cubical, with symmetric action on chains of generators given by changing the order of the underlying nested set.
+This is the content of the next proposition. \end{ex} \begin{prop} The Feynman categories $\LBS$ and $\LBS_{\sh}$ are cubical. \end{prop} \begin{proof} We only prove the result for $\LBS$, as the same arguments also work for $\LBS_{\sh}$.
 By Section \ref{presentation}, degree $0$ and degree $1$ morphisms generate every morphism in $\LBS$.
 Let us now define an explicit faithful symmetric action on $C_n^+(A,B)$ for every $A,B$ in $\LBS$.
 It is enough to define it for $B$ an irreducible built lattice. \\

 Using relation \eqref{eqrelisoall} and relation \eqref{eqrelisochaine} we can see that every chain $\psi$ in $C_n^+(A,B)$ has a representative of the form